iXedium/satisfactory-playground/docs/MIGRATION_PLAN.md

 - Each settings tab should display the appropriate settings
 - Changes to settings should be immediately reflected in the UI

+## Import/Export Migration

+### Current Integration Points

+The import/export functionality exists only as placeholder buttons in the Advanced Settings panel with no actual implementation.
+Users currently have no way to save or load their application data except through browser localStorage, which is not portable across devices.

+### Migration Status

+- ✅ Created core services for exporting and importing data
+- ✅ Implemented Redux slice for state management
+- ✅ Created custom hook for simplified access to functionality
+- ✅ Developed UI components for import/export operations
+- ✅ Integrated with CommandBar and AdvancedSettings
+- ⬜ Connect additional data slices to the import functionality
+- ⬜ Add comprehensive validation for imported data
+- ⬜ Add support for different file versions

+### Migration Steps

+1. ✅ **Setup Core Infrastructure**:
+   - Create the import/export service layer
+   - Develop the Redux slice for state management
+   - Implement the `useImportExport` hook

+2. ✅ **Develop UI Components**:
+   - Create the ImportExportSection component
+   - Implement the ImportExportModal component

+3. ✅ **Integration**:
+   - Replace placeholder buttons in AdvancedSettings
+   - Add access button to CommandBar
+   - Register reducer in Redux store

+4. ⬜ **Data Integration**:
+   - Connect additional Redux slices to import/export logic
+   - Implement data migration for different versions

+5. ⬜ **Testing & Validation**:
+   - Add comprehensive validation
+   - Test edge cases and error handling

+### Verification

+- ImportExportSection should render correctly in AdvancedSettings
+- ImportExportModal should be accessible from CommandBar
+- Export should generate a valid JSON file with the current application state
+- Import should correctly restore application state from a file
+- Error handling should provide clear user feedback
+- Operation status and history should be visible to the user

 ## Progress Tracking

 | Component | Wrapper Created | Imports Updated | Tested | Original Removed | Status |